corretto/amazon-corretto-crypto-provider/README.md

 The JARs we publish via Maven and our official [releases](https://github.com/corretto/amazon-corretto-crypto-provider/releases) are signed by our private key, but yours will not be.*

-Building this provider requires a 64 bit Linux build system with the following prerequisites installed:
+Building this provider requires a 64 bit Linux or MacOS build system with the following prerequisites installed:
 * OpenJDK 10 or newer
 * [cmake](https://cmake.org/) 3.8 or newer
 * C++ build chain